NET WORTH: $1.63 billion

 FUNDING AREAS: Youth, Education, Nonprofit Fundraising, Dallas Community

 BACKGROUND: Todd Wagner attended the University of Indiana and the University of Virginia Law School before moving to Dallas to become a CPA at a law firm.
-It wasn’t long, however, until he joined with fellow Indiana alum Mark Cuban to found Audionet, the first company to broadcast live sports events over the internet.
+It was not long, however, until he joined with fellow Indiana alum Mark Cuban to found Audionet, the first company to broadcast live sports events over the internet.
 Eventually, they renamed it Broadcast.com, and in 1998, they took the company public, setting an IPO record, with shares climbing 249 percent.
 In 1999, they sold the company to Yahoo! for $5.7 billion, making both of them instant billionaires.
 Along with Cuban, Wagner now has an ownership stake in several entertainment companies, including 2929 Entertainment, Landmark Theatres, Magnolia Pictures and HDNet.

 NONPROFIT FUNDRAISING: Wagner has pumped tens of millions into his latest project, Chideo, which is not a nonprofit, but helps nonprofits raise money.
 Chideo is a video platform where fans sign up and follow sports stars, celebrities, and other well-known figures for free.
 The user base votes on which videos they want to see, and when a suggestion gets enough votes, the celebrity creates it.
 Users then pay to see the video, and the fee goes to the charity of the celebrity’s choice.
 No word yet on how much money has been raised through the platform, but it is part of a growing trend among philanthropists using their resources to encourage others to give.
 Wagner also recently acquired celebrity fundraising platform Prizeo, as well as online charity auction platform Charity Buzz.